tomwolfe/metamorphic-core/SPECIFICATION.md

 ---

-**(Rest of the original `SPECIFICATION.md` content remains unchanged below this point)**
+**(Rest of the original `SPECIFICATION.md` content remains unchanged below this point, with revisions to "Executive Summary", "Core Workflow Example" and "Ethical Governance Framework" sections as shown below)**

 ---

-**Adaptive Software Genesis Ecosystem (Version 1.0): High-Level Specification (AGPLv3 Licensed)** **Detailed Version (Community-Driven & Passion-Project Focused)**
+**Adaptive Software Genesis Ecosystem (Version 1.0): High-Level Specification (Detailed Vision) (AGPLv3 Licensed)** **Detailed Version (Community-Driven & Passion-Project Focused)**

 **Executive Summary:**

 The Adaptive Software Genesis Ecosystem (ASGE) is a transformative open-source platform (AGPLv3) designed to revolutionize software development through **ethical actionability, adaptive learning, and human-AI symbiosis.** As a community-driven passion project, it aims for exceptional software quality, efficiency, and ethical responsibility by synergistically combining advanced AI with human expertise.
-Envisioned for creating robust software, especially for complex, long-context tasks, ASGE prioritizes verifiable reliability, resource efficiency, and transparent ethical operations, aligning with frameworks like the **EU AI Act, GDPR, and COPPA.** Long-term sustainability is fostered through vibrant community contribution, resourceful operation, and a commitment to open knowledge.
+Envisioned for creating robust software, especially for complex, long-context tasks, ASGE prioritizes verifiable reliability, resource efficiency, and transparent ethical operations, aligning with frameworks like the **EU AI Act, GDPR, and COPPA.** **A key aspect of our methodology is an Iterative Grading Process, ensuring continuous quality improvement and verifiable software artifacts.** Long-term sustainability is fostered through vibrant community contribution, resourceful operation, and a commitment to open knowledge.
 This document outlines the core design, architecture, high-level post-MVP roadmap, technical specifications, and KPIs for Version 1.0.
 While this specification details the long-term vision, the **current development focus is on delivering the Phase 1 MVP** as outlined in the main roadmap section – establishing the foundational configurable ethical analysis and basic code quality checking capability.

 **I. Foundational Design Principles:**